hjw8120/Logistic-Regression/hw-05-logistic.md

 below poverty line and median age in 2000.
 The spreads for the predictor variables (indicated by IQR) are relatively equal for all variables except median age in 2000, where median age for counties where Obama won has a much wider spread.

 #### Model Fitting

+Fit a full logistic regression
+model:

 ``` r
 full_model <- glm(obama_win ~ pct_rural + medHHinc + unemp_rate + pct_poverty + medAge2000 + total_votes, data = mn08, family = binomial)